jefflombard/yardens.life/src/pages/index.md

 ### How do I get a Philly Yarden?

-We will set up a food productive garden at your residence for you.
 Simply contact us to start the process!

 We operate on a 'Pay-What-You-Can' sliding scale to ensure that all members of the community can participate in this program.
 The full cost of installing a Philly Yardens installation (including material cost) will be communicated to you before installation.
 Our clients are welcomed to contribute as much as they can afford.
 No prospective clients will be turned down due to an inability to pay.